 You can appeal a notice of exclusion or suspension by writing a letter explaining why you should not be excluded or suspended from your program.

 In the letter you need to outline what has impacted on your current studies, and what you intend to do to make sure that you don't find yourself in this situation again.
 For example: have you reduced the number of hours you are working or started attending PASS sessions to support your studies?
-To assist you in preparing an exclusion or suspension appeal letter please read Statute 5.5 and use the letter template:

 Please include with your submission copies of any documents that you think are relevant to your case.
 Examples include statutory declarations, letters of support from a medical professional, academic transcripts, special consideration forms, study plans.